sensedeep/senselogs/README.md

 }
 ```

+SenseLogs organizes log messages via channels which are simple names given to classify log message types.
-SenseLogs provides standard methods for log levels and you can easily extend with your own.
+SenseLogs provides methods for standard channels like: 'debug', 'error', 'warn' and 'info'.
+You can easily extend upon the basic set of channels with your own.
 For example:

 ```javascript
 log.error('Bad things happen sometimes')